Cloud-Native-Asturias/Sustainable-STEAM-driven-Development-of-Regions-Manifesto/README.md

 #  Sustainable STEAM-driven Development of Regions

-We are uncovering better ways of developing peoples of the world through STEM by doing it and helping others do it.
+We are uncovering better ways of developing regions through STEM by doing it and helping others do it.

 Through this work we have come to value: